-We contributed during 1 year for Glamour Brazil.
-This post was about 3 secret Japanese restaurants in town that we love!
+We contribute with Glamour Brazil and this post was about 3 secret Japanese restaurants in New York that we love!

 Here is the Portuguese version and below, the English version: